-Reflexology is a system of massage used to relieve tension, and balance the body to restore it to good health.
+Reflexology is an ancient system of massage used to relieve tension, and balance the body to restore it to good health.
 This holistic treatment is based on the fact that there are points in the feet (and hands) that are linked to every part of the body, and when massaged, the body is stimulated to balance and heal itself.

-This method offers a means of treating the whole body and of treating the body as a whole.
+This method offers a means of treating the whole body, and of treating the body as a whole.
 This latter point is an important factor of a holistic therapy and allows not only symptoms to be treated, but also the causes of the symptoms.

 This method has been used for thousands of years and is known to have been practiced in a similar manner by the ancient Egyptians.